 And self-care includes a solid skincare routine; one that gives the hydration you need, while supplying antioxidants to help fight the pollution exposed to your skin.

 Dedicate time each evening for skin care, fostering therapeutic self-care and evening calm.

 Even the most effective skincare products aren’t going to reach their full potential when you’re under constant stress.
 That’s why it’s important to find the source of your stress so that you can learn how to manage it.

 This is something that may take some time, and it may be worth looking into with the help of a professional, but it really is something that can improve the quality of your skin and your overall outlook.

 As a final note, remember that it’s okay to not always be okay.
-This means that you’re not expected to love your skin 24/7, and you shouldn’t feel like you have to hide your stress or feelings of being overwhelmed.
+No need to love your skin 24/7.
+Don't hide stress or overwhelm.
+Embrace imperfections and self-care.

 In a world dominated by negativity and stress, relaxation can seem like a competitive effort.
 Recognize when you're not at your best to heal and emerge stronger.